schandra47/Testrepo/README.md

 # Testrepo
-this is just a sample test repository
+this is just a sample test repostry
+I am creating it for training and testing somoene